 We have access to limited grant funding that allows us to provide assistance with rent, mortgage and utilities.
 To receive help, funds must be available and individuals must qualify according to grant requirements.
 Within certain programs, case management services and life skill classes are offered.

-The specific programs available at any point in time may vary based on federal, state or local funding but generally include:
+These specific programs are based on federal, state or local guidelines and funding availability.